-When My Parents Forgot How to be Friends 5 of 11
+4. When My Parents Forgot How to Be Friends by Jennifer Moore-Mallinos

 Where Am I Sleeping Tonight? by Carol Gordon Ekster is a great book for kids who are in grades 2nd grade — 7th grade.
 “Ever wake up and not know where you are?
 Not sure if your homework is due today or tomorrow?
 Can’t remember if you have hockey practice tonight?
 Forgot your homework at your Mom’s and now you’re at your Dad’s and can’t get it done?”